-Christina Fuller-Gregory and Libby Holtmann, co-chairs of the Emerging Leaders program, look forward to working with this most recent cohort of talented and committed early career leaders eager to pursue leadership opportunities in the Association.
-Fuller-Gregory stated, “for the first time since 2019, we are excited to have Emerging Leaders come together for both LibLearnX and ALA Annual.
+Christina Fuller-Gregory and Libby Holtmann, co-chairs of the Emerging Leaders program, look forward to working with this most recent cohort of talented and committed early career leaders who are eager to pursue leadership opportunities in the Association.
+Fuller-Gregory stated “for the first time since 2019, we are excited to have Emerging Leaders come together for both LibLearnX and ALA Annual.
 We recognize the important connections that are nurtured through these in-person opportunities, and we look forward to welcoming the EL Class of 2023.”

 The 2023 class of Emerging Leaders consists of 46 people from across the United States and Canada.
 They are from public, school, academic, and special libraries.
 This year, 83 percent have received scholarships.
-Jagannathan is sponsored by the Public Library Association (PLA) of the ALA.
-Each sponsor commits to the financial support of an Emerging Leader to help defray the costs of attending LibLearnX and the ALA Annual Conference.
+Jagannathan is sponsored by Public Library Association (PLA) of the ALA.
+Each sponsor commits to financial support of an Emerging Leader to help defray costs of attending LibLearnX and the ALA Annual Conference.

-Jagannathan is passionate about innovation at work and community collaboration and consciously plans and implements library programs that support equity, diversity, and inclusion, and is enthusiastic about non-traditional library services, she said.
+Jaganathan is passionate about innovation at work and community collaboration and consciously plans and implements library programs that support equity, diversity, and inclusion, and is enthusiastic about non-traditional library services, she said.
 She has been a member of the Cobb library system staff for five years.

-For information on the ALA Emerging Leaders program, visitwww.ala.org/educationcareers/leadership/emergingleaders.
+For information on the ALA Emerging Leaders program, visit www.ala.org/educationcareers/leadership/emergingleaders.